Brian Rathgeb, Director of Food Service

 When submitting your medical provider’s note or completing the Medical Plan of Care for School Food Service form, the written medical statement must include:

-An explanation of how the child’s physical or mental impairment restricts the child’s diet.
+• An explanation of how the child’s physical or mental impairment restricts the child’s diet.

-An explanation of what must be done to accommodate the child.
+• An explanation of what must be done to accommodate the child.

-The food(s) to be omitted and recommended alternatives, if appropriate.
+• The food(s) to be omitted and recommended alternatives, if appropriate.

-If you have already submitted a medical form during the previous school year and your child has no dietary changes, you do not need to complete a Medical Plan of Care for School Food Service form or provide a note from your child’s medical provider for the upcoming school year.
+1. If you have already submitted a medical form during the previous school year and your child has no dietary changes, you do not need to complete a Medical Plan of Care for School Food Service form or provide a note from your child’s medical provider for the upcoming school year.

-If you have already submitted a medical form during the school year and your child has an additional dietary need or a change has occurred, you will need to complete a new Medical Plan of Care for School Food Service form or provide an updated note from your child’s medical provider for the current school year.
+2. If you have already submitted a medical form during the school year and your child has an additional dietary need or a change has occurred, you will need to complete a new Medical Plan of Care for School Food Service form or provide an updated note from your child’s medical provider for the current school year.

-What if my child is no longer allergic to tree nuts/peanuts?
+3. What if my child is no longer allergic to tree nuts/peanuts?
 How do I get my child’s dietary restriction changed?
 In the case of an allergy that is life threatening, the Food Service Department requires parents to submit new paperwork via the child’s medical provider indicating any change.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-(1)Mail: U.S. Department of Agriculture
+U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights